Mixed-phenotype acute leukaemia, T/myeloid

 Narsis Attar, MD, PhD, Fabiola Quintero-Rivera, MD University of California, Irvine

-Acute leukemias of ambiguous lineage
+Family Acute leukaemias of mixed or ambiguous lineage

 Definition / Description of Disease